bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 - `Flexto` (to extend DB schemas in config, especially useful for adding associations)
 - `AbsintheClient` (for querying the API from within the server)

-## Naming

-It is said that naming is one of the four hard problems of computer science (along with cache management and off-by-one errors).
-We don't claim our scheme is the best, but we do strive for consistency.

-### Naming guidelines

-- Module names mostly begin with `Bonfire.` unless they belong to a more generic library (eg `Pointers` or `ValueFlows`)
-- Everything within an extension begins with the context name and a `.` (eg `Bonfire.Social.Migrations`)
-- Database schemas should be named in the singular (eg `Bonfire.Data.Social.Post`)
-- Context modules are named in plural where possible (eg `Bonfire.Social.Posts`)
-- Other modules within a context begins with the context name and a `.` (eg `Bonfire.Social.Posts.LiveHandler`)
-- Modules use UpperCamelCase while functions use snake_case
-- Acronyms in module names should be all uppercase (eg `Bonfire.Social.APActivities`)

 ### General structure